jsong022/minesweeper/README.md

 	- all Mines that have not been flagged are revealed
 	- Exploded Mine (the cause of loss) is marked with a red background
 	- all incorrect Flags are crossed out
+- 3 Quick Start difficulties available in the Menu under Game
+- Custom game may be configured by Game > Custom

 ### Instructions for Command Line version
 - Game will first prompt for the minefield dimensions and the total number of mines